Elise39u/LaravelAvontuur/README.md

 There is the chance that your composer is outdated.
 From here its gets a bit tougher to determine what to do.
 An first point is to make sure to check if your composer is updated with the correct packages.
-A choice is to update with hand.
+A choice is to update that manually.

 Make sure to check the laravel documentation then --> [laravel version 9](https://laravel.com/docs/9.x/releases)
 *There is a chance that this version might be outdated*